UBC-MDS/eda_mds/CONTRIBUTING.md

 Here's how to set up `eda_mds` for local development.

 1. Download a copy of `eda_mds` locally.
-2. Install `eda_mds` using `poetry`:
+2. Create a new `conda` environment and install poetry

     ```console
+    $ conda create -n eda_mds_dev python=3.9 poetry
+    ```

+3. Install `eda_mds` using `poetry`:

+    ```console
     $ poetry install
     ```

-3. Use `git` (or similar) to create a branch for local development and make your changes:
+4. Use `git` (or similar) to create a branch for local development and make your changes:

     ```console
     $ git checkout -b name-of-your-bugfix-or-feature
     ```

-4. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.
+5. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.

-5. Commit your changes and open a pull request.
+6. Commit your changes and open a pull request.

 ## Pull Request Guidelines